 We have set forth below key risks from the COVID-19 pandemic that we have identified to date.
 The situation continues to develop, however, and it is impossible to predict the effect and ultimate impact of the COVID-19 pandemic on our business, financial condition or results of operations.
 We cannot estimate or determine the duration of the quarantine, social distancing and other regulatory measures instituted or recommended in response to the COVID-19 pandemic, whether they will recur or the duration or degree of the business disruptions, and related financial impact.
-The COVID-19 pandemic has evolved into a worldwide health crisis that has adversely affected economies and financial markets throughout the world, resulting in a significant economic downturn and changes in global economic policy that could have a material adverse effect on our business, financial condition or results of operations.
+The COVID-19 pandemic has evolved into a worldwide health crisis that may continue for an extended period of time and that has adversely affected economies and financial markets throughout the world, resulting in a significant economic downturn and changes in global economic policy that is expected to continue for the foreseeable future and could have a material adverse effect on our business, financial condition or results of operations.